EazyAutodelete/.github/profile/README.md

 ## 🛠 Programming Languages

 My current core is written in TypeScript, as well as many other side components.
-My web services are mostly written in Svelte using TailwindCSS and some other things like my REST Proxy are written in Go.
+My web services are mostly written in Svelte using TailwindCSS and some other things like my REST Proxy, API and Payment Handling are written in Go.

 You can see some usage stats below or on the right.